soulwife/cli_crawler/README.md

  * App crawls all domain pages

- * Get amount of images for each page
+ * Gets amount of images for each page

- * Create report report_dd.mm.YYYY.html with sorted by amount of images data table
+ * Creates report (report_dd.mm.YYYY.html) with sorted by amount of images data table

- * Log errors to logger.log
+ * Logs errors to logger.log

 Report consists
 ----------------
   * Page url

-  * Amount of images
+  * Amount of images on page

   * Page processing time